What is keratosis pilaris?

 - Reducing gluten intake

-A more gentle approach is to use something with AHA’s (acids) or fruit enzymes to dissolve the dead skin (known as 'chemical exfoliators).
-That’s where Tribe comes in!
-The 'Fruit Tingle!
-Body Moisturiser' contains natural fruit enzymes from papaya and pineapple to gently dissolve the dead skin build up.
+A more gentle approach is to use something with AHA’s (acids) or fruit enzymes to dissolve the dead skin (known as 'chemical exfoliators').
+Tribe's 'Smoothing Shower Gel' and 'Smoothing Body Moisturiser' contain natural fruit enzymes to gently dissolve the dead skin build up and 'unplug' the hair follicles.

-Apply this luxe moisturiser to your body once a day and in just one week, you can have a more even skintone and silky, smooth skin.
+Apply to your body once a day and in just one week, you can have a more even skintone and silky, smooth skin.